 Drew M. Clary

-Drew advises clients in regulatory, transactional and enforcement matters, including:
+Drew advises clients in contracting, regulatory, transactional and enforcement matters, including:

 - developing and operationalizing IPAs, ACOs and other clinically or financially integrated networks in compliance with evolving federal and state regulatory requirements, laying the groundwork for providers to manage care, assume risk and capitalize on government value-based payment initiatives;